 - Contact Publication & Creative Services by email, or call (480) 965-4932.

 Accurate citations respect the rights of creating individuals and organizations, and they may be required by law, by ASU policy or by agreement with our donors.
 They facilitate future research by enabling subsequent researchers to find the sources you consulted in your work.
 Publication, presentation, exhibition or authorized redistribution of reproductions of our materials should be accompanied by an accurate citation.
-Cutline citations (e.g. Arizona Collection, Arizona State University Libraries) may be found in our item descriptions and/or provided in response to Publication & Creative Services requests, and they should be used in close proximity to presentations of our materials in web pages, multimedia, print or television.
+Cutline citations (e.g. Arizona Collection, Arizona State ASU Library) may be found in our item descriptions and/or provided in response to Publication & Creative Services requests, and they should be used in close proximity to presentations of our materials in web pages, multimedia, print or television.
 Materials appearing in scholarly work must be accompanied by full citations compliant with the style guide commonly used in your discipline.
 Presentation of item call numbers in scholarly citations facilitates future research by others.